-Recently I came across a very old asian inspired chicken salad recipe I use to make.
-I thought it would be fun to make it again and see if it was as good as I remembered it to be.
+I came across an old Asian inspired chicken salad recipe I use to make.
+I thought it would be fun to make it again and see if it was as good as I remembered.
 With a little tweaking of the dressing from the original recipe and a few additional ingredients, I have to say I really enjoyed this Asian Chicken Salad.

 My original recipe called for poaching chicken breasts in water with ginger and letting it sit overnight.
-That called for too much advance planning so I just grilled some chicken breasts and diced them up.
-I think using a store bought rotisserie chicken would be perfect in this recipe as well, and would really make this a breeze to throw together.
+That calls for too much advance planning.
+Just use store bought rotisserie chicken or do what I did today and open a large can of chicken (I got mine at Costco).

 The dressing uses the seasoning packet from ramen noodles, along with apple cider vinegar, sugar or honey, a little salt and pepper.
 After tasting the dressing I thought it needed more zip for my tastebuds so I jazzed it up by adding fresh ginger and Sriracha.
 It added just what I was looking for!

 I recommend keeping the toppings for this Asian Chicken Salad seperate and only adding the amount you want after tossing the salad with the dressing.
 You want to keep the noodles, almonds, and sesame seeds crunchy and not soggy!Print

 Asian Chicken Salad

 - 1/2 small head of green cabbage, shredded

 - 1/2 head romaine lettuce, chopped

 - 1/4 C. slivered almonds, toasted

 - 1/8 C. sesame seeds, toasted